 Rescue me, someone, anyone!

-This isn’t just a Parkie thing.
-For instance, I have a non-Parkie friend who is just waiting for the moment when all of their work looking for a new career that creates a better job path to be on is over.
+This isn't just a Parkie thing.
+For instance, I have a non-Parkie friend who is just waiting for the moment when all of their hard work to find a new career is over.
 It’s not like getting a job will solve every problem instantly, but many issues will vanish.
 Money and work satisfaction can achieve a lot of things for Maslow’s lower (and upper) levels of need.
 See!
 That Psych 101 class really applies!